w3c/wai-aria-practices/ARIA/apg/patterns/alertdialog/alertdialog-pattern.md

         <p>
           An alert dialog is a <a href="../dialog-modal/">modal dialog</a> that interrupts the user's workflow to communicate an important message and acquire a response.
           Examples include action confirmation prompts and error message confirmations.
-          The <a href="#alertdialog" class="role-reference">alertdialog</a> role enables assistive technologies and browsers to distinguish alert dialogs from other dialogs so they have the option of giving alert dialogs special treatment, such as playing a system alert sound.
+          The <a href="https://w3c.github.io/aria/#alertdialog" class="role-reference">alertdialog</a> role enables assistive technologies and browsers to distinguish alert dialogs from other dialogs so they have the option of giving alert dialogs special treatment, such as playing a system alert sound.
         </p>
       </section>